 What is PIPEDA?

 The Personal Information Protection and Electronic Documents Act (PIPEDA) is Canada’s federal private sector privacy law.
-PIPEDA, similar to GDPR, controls how private businesses can collect and use Canadians’ personal information.
+PIPEDA, similar to GDPR, controls how private businesses can collect and use Canadian residents’ personal information.

 This includes information collected in any way, including on the business’s website.
 However information is collected, there are rules about how it must be kept and used.

 According to the Office of the Privacy Commissioner of Canada, the basics of PIPEDA are:

 Organizations covered by PIPEDA must generally obtain an individual’s consent when they collect, use or disclose that individual’s personal information.
 People have the right to access their personal information held by an organization.
 They also have the right to challenge its accuracy.

 Personal information can only be used for the purposes for which it was collected.
 If an organization is going to use it for another purpose, it must obtain consent again.
 Personal information must be protected by appropriate safeguards.